-Furthermore, it is possible to consider additional measures with accompanying spray drift percentages on an individual basis for each application and crop combination on the basis of specific spray drift research by WUR-PRI submitted by the applicant.
+Furthermore, it is possible to consider additional measures with accompanying spray drift percentages on an individual basis for each application and crop combination on the basis of specific spray drift research (e.g., by WPR) submitted by the applicant.

-The Ctgb currently does not accept the generic use of additional mitigation measures because the actual national assessment framework does not take into account the differentiation of crop free zones for different crops.
+The Ctgb does not accept the generic use of additional mitigation measures beyond the use of 90% DRT because the actual national assessment framework does not take into account the differentiation of crop free zones for different crops.
 This could lead to severe underestimation of the real spray drift values, especially for crops that are grown with a small crop free zone.
 If the level of spray drift reduction is higher, this effect will become more pronounced.
 For the current use of 75% and 90% spray drift reduction this is not taken into account due to historic insights, but Ctgb is of the opinion that this historic situation should not be extrapolated to higher levels of spray drift reduction.

 Hence, Ctgb only accepts the use of additional spray drift mitigation on a case by case basis if this is substantiated with a spray drift deposition calculation that takes into account the specific crop-free zone and nozzle position to last crop row for the specific use under consideration.
 At this moment 95% spray drift reducing techniques may be accepted for use in the authorisation process.
-The use of 97.5 and 99% reducing techniques in downward spraying may be technically feasible but from a policy perspective these are still under discussion and is therefore not recommended for use in the assessment.
-A division into DRT classes (including the 95% reduction class) has been proposed in the published report of the Working Group Water "blootstelling waterorganismen" on spray drift6.
+The use of 97.5 and 99% reducing techniques in downward spraying may be technically feasible but from a policy perspective these are still under discussion and is therefore not recommended for use in the surface water assessment.